trifectatechfoundation/teach-rs/content/mods/B-crate-engineering/topics/design-patterns/exercises/bsn/description.md

 Then, `(9 × A) + (8 × B) + (7 × C) + (6 × D) + (5 × E) + (4 × F) + (3 × G) + (2 × H) + (-1 × I)` must be a multiple of 11

-Open `exercises/B/4-bsn` in your editor.
+Open `#[modmod:exercise_dir]` in your editor.
 You'll find the scaffolding code there, along with two files:
 - `valid_bsns.in` containing a list of valid BSNs
 - `invalid_bsns.in` containing a list of invalid BSNs.